 - Canada’s robo advisors

-He compares each of these options in depth, explains which options might be best for various types of investors, and explains how to use each one in a step-by-step manner.
+He compares each of these options in-depth, explains which options might be best for various types of investors, and explains how to use each in a step-by-step manner.

 It’s important to note that each of these three investing options uses passive index investing strategies that both John and I are big fans of, they are just different ways of going about it.
 You won’t find a better illustration of exactly how to begin your investing journey.
 If you’re new to investing or are convinced passive index investing is the way to go and just need a final piece of the puzzle, this is a great resource that shouldn’t be missing from your library.